REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Northern catalpa Catalpa speciosa

-Western redcedar Juniperus virginiana CF
+Western redcedar Juniperus virginiana western thuja CFSM

-Northern white cedar Thuja occidentalis CFM
+Northern white cedar Thuja occidentalis CFSM

-Black cherry Prunus serotina Cerisier tardif
+Black cherry Prunus serotina Cerisier tardif M

-Choke cherry Prunus virginiana eastern choke cherry, Cerisier de Virginie
+Choke cherry Prunus virginiana eastern choke cherry, Cerisier de Virginie M

 Eastern cottonwood Populus deltoides a poplar